scalp42/site-iancooper/posts/explode-and-implode-in-vgl.md

 To reverse the process, suppose we have an array containing three strings: `"victor"`, `"golf"`, and `"lima"`.
 To join these together in a pipe-delimited string (e.g. `"victor|golf|lima"`), we'd execute `implode(array, "|")`, where `array` is the above array (there's no inline array syntax in VGL).
 Here's the code for `implode()`:

 ![implode.rpf](gist:4431755)

+Note that we have to join the `STD_ARRAY` library to get the `size_of_array()` routine.
+There are a few other routines in `STD_ARRAY` but it's woefully incomplete when compared to mainstream programming languages.

+## Summary

+Even though VGL is missing a lot of the usual array and string manipulation routines, we can implement most of them without too much trouble.

+_The above code snippets are available [in this gist][https://gist.github.com/4331755].
+Feel free to use them as you'd like!
+Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer.